brfso/conServers/README.md

 ## How to Use

 1. Set SSH Key in SSH_KEY in /etc/conservers.config
 2. Change Page to connect (url) in /etc/conservers.config
 3. Execute conServers.sh

-		conservers.sh
+`$ conservers.sh`

 #### To Update Server List
 	To update server list from html page, execute with option -a: conserver.sh -a

 ## toDO
-To view or make one request use: https://github.com/brfso/conServers/issues
+To view or report bug, request new features, use: https://github.com/brfso/conServers/issues